 - Web Analytics Specialist

-- All applicants shall complete a written assessment to evaluate their analytical/problem solving skills
+- All applicants must complete a written assessment to evaluate their analytical/problem solving skills.

 - A minimum cumulative GPA of 3.0 at the end of semester one